exercism/x86-64-assembly/exercises/concept/black-jack/.docs/introduction.md

 ## Comparison Instructions

-The flags in `rflags` are set by many different instructions.
+The flags in `rflags` are _not_ modified directly.
+Instead, they are set by many different instructions.

+For instance, `ZF` is set by many arithmetic or bitwise operations when the result is zero.

-Two of the most common instructions used to test conditions are `cmp` and `test`.
+One of the most common instructions used to test conditions is `cmp`.
-They both take two operands and update the flags, but **do not modify their operands**.
+It takes two operands and update the flags, but **do not modify its operands**.

 ### CMP Instruction